 Amica vs. Allstate

-Amica is simply a better choice than Allstate when all parameters are analyzed.
+When we analyze all parameters included, Amica is simply a better choice than Allstate.
 It has better prices for all but 70-year-old drivers (the difference in this case is minimal), significantly better customer service, and a much higher number of discounts.
-Plus there are dividend policies that can decrease your premium even further, and don’t forget the perks that Amica includes for free, like airbag replacement, that other companies charge extra for.
+Plus there are dividend policies that can decrease your premium even further.
+And don’t forget the perks that Amica includes for free, like airbag replacement, that other companies charge extra for.
 Allstate has the advantage over Amica car insurance in offering Guaranteed Claims Satisfaction, which give you a refund if you aren’t pleased with the way your claim was handled.
 However, the overall picture is quite clear: you can’t go wrong with Amica Mutual.

 Amica vs. State Farm

 Amica has significantly better prices than State Farm in all three of the groups we requested a quote for.
 Furthermore, Amica has much better customer service scores compared to State Farm.
-Additionally, Amica beats State Farm when it comes to discounts offered, while the companies are equal when their optional coverage is compared.
+Additionally, Amica beats State Farm when it comes to discounts offered.
+However, the companies are equal when we compare their optional coverage.
 All this data seems to entail that Amica Mutual is clearly a better choice.
 And we strongly agree.
 The company is not rated among the best in all Amica auto insurance reviews for no reason.
 It really is that good.

 Amica vs. Travelers Insurance